anitguru/hugo/content/en/blog/chatgpt1.md

 ---
 title: "Opening Pandora's Box: ChatGPT, Friend or Foe?
 Part 1"
-description: "Explore the extraordinary capabilities of ChatGPT in Part 1 of our series.
-From creative writing to enhancing websites, discover how this AI shapes our daily lives."
+description: "Explore the extraordinary capabilities of ChatGPT in Part 2 of our series.
+Discover how this AI shapes our daily lives, from creative writing to enhancing websites."
 images:
   - chatgpt-twitter-card-800-418-unsplash.webp
 category: Tech